SHIMA0111/Marquetry/README.md

 ### Reference Source
 This framework started to be developed based on [dezero](https://github.com/oreilly-japan/deep-learning-from-scratch-3).
-Therefore, there are much similar architecture between **dezero** and this like the algorithm of the autograd and so.
+Therefore, there are much similar architecture between **dezero** and this like the algorithm of the auto-gradient and so.
 If you want to know about this framework deeply, I suggest to visit the **dezero** repository.

 I respect the author because his books are very curiously and easy to understandable.